SL1dee36/wrdsmth-api/README.md

 ### 4. Lemmatization

-The `lemmatize_text` function converts words to their canonical form, using various lemmatizers:
+The `lemmatize_text` function converts words to their canonical form, using various lemmatizers: WordNetLemmatizer, SpaCy, or custom functions.

 ```python
 from WrdSmth.lemmatization import lemmatize_text